erictt/computer-science-learning/source/_posts/cs6210/lesson-05.md

     * <img src="https://i.imgur.com/WYNRswF.jpg" style="width: 400px" />
     * Terms:
         * mutual clock drift $\epsilon$,
-            * The time difference between the time i think and the time the other think.
+            * The time difference between the time i think and the time the others think.
         * individual clock drift $k$,
             * Individual clock drift is, what my clock is reading at any point of time, and how far off is it from real time.
         * the interprocess communication time $\mu$.